wongyip/html-tags/README.md

 # HTML Tags Renderer

-This package is aimed to provide a fast and simple way to render "some" HTML tags for generic purpose.
+An intuitive and simple HTML renderer for generic purpose.

 ## Installation
 ```sh